micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-17-rashi_en.md

 ### passuk 19
 <b>Indeed.</b> An expression of affirmation.
 Similarly: “Truly, we are sinners.”
 [Or] “Truly, she has no son.”
-<b>And you will name him Yitzchok.</b> Based on the laughter.
+<b>And you will name him Yitzchak.</b> Based on the laughter.
 Some say, based on the [י'] 10 trials and [צ'] for 90 years of Sarah[’s age] and [ח'] for the 8th day when he was circumcised and [ק'] for the 100 years of Avraham’s age.
 <b>I will establish My covenant with him.</b> Why is this said?
 It has already been written “And as for you, you must preserve My covenant, you and your descendants.”
 But, since He said, “I will establish, etc,” I might think that the descendants of Yishmael and the descendants of Keturoh are included in the establishment [of the covenant].
 It is, therefore, said: “I will establish My covenant <i>with him</i> and not with others.
-[If so, why is the verse] “My covenant I shall establish with Yitzchok” [again] stated?
+[If so, why is the verse] “My covenant I shall establish with Yitzchak” [again] stated?
 To teach that he was holy from the womb.
 Another explanation [for repeating v.
 19]: R. Abba said, From here the son of the mistress drew a logical conclusion from the maidservant’s son: It is written, “I have blessed him and I will make him fruitful and will increase him.”
 This refers to Yishmael.
-How much more so. . . will I establish My covenant with Yitzchok.
+How much more so. . . will I establish My covenant with Yitzchak.
-<b>My covenant.</b> That the Covenant of Circumcision will be transmitted [only] to the descendants of Yitzchok.
+<b>My covenant.</b> That the Covenant of Circumcision will be transmitted [only] to the descendants of Yitzchak.

 ### passuk 20
 <b>Twelve princes.</b> [A reference to the fact] they will dissipate like clouds, as in: “Clouds [נְשִׂיאִים] and wind.”